 - Are expecting twins or triplets

-- Have had a caesarean operation previously
+- Have had a cesarean operation before

 - Have low levels of amniotic fluid surrounding the foetus